The 15 Best Low-Cost Help Desk Software for Small Businesses

 1. Hiver (Best for Small Teams That Want a Budget-Friendly AI-Native Helpdesk)

-Hiver is built for small teams that need a proper helpdesk across email, chat, WhatsApp, voice, and a simple portal.
-It skips the bloat of traditional ticketing systems and long rollouts.
+Hiver is built for small teams that want a full helpdesk across email, chat, WhatsApp, voice, and a simple portal, without a heavy ticketing system or long rollout.

 What makes Hiver work well for small teams is how quickly you can get started.
-Setup takes minutes, not weeks, and there’s very little to train people on—conversations still look like normal threads, just with clear owners, statuses, and a bit more context attached.
+Setup takes minutes, not weeks, with almost no training, because Hiver plugs into the inboxes your team already uses.

 Hiver’s AI features